 EU's top diplomat, citing Trump candidate, urges delay in vote on Inter-American Development Bank chief

-A top European Union diplomat has called for a delay in the vote to choose the Inter-American Development Bank's new president, a closely-watched election that has sparked controversy over the first-ever U.S. candidate.
-In a July 30 letter seen by Reuters, EU foreign policy chief Josep Borrell cited the coronavirus pandemic and the nomination of President Donald Trump's hawkish Latin America adviser Mauricio Claver-Carone as reasons to postpone the vote until after March.
+A top European Union diplomat has called for a delay in the vote to choose the Inter-American Development Bank's new president, a closely watched election that has sparked controversy over the first-ever U.S. candidate.
+In a July 30 letter seen by Reuters, EU foreign policy chief Josep Borrell cited the coronavirus pandemic and the nomination of President Donald Trump's hawkish Latin America adviser Mauricio Claver-Carone as reasons to postpone the planned Sept.
+12 vote until after March.

-"This postponement is more advisable if we consider the submission, without precedent, of a candidacy to preside the Bank by the United States Government," Borrell wrote in the letter addressed to Spanish Foreign Minister Arancha Gonzalez Laya.
-The letter underscored a growing controversy surrounding the nomination of Claver-Carone, known for his tough stance on Venezuela and Cuba.
-Some Latin American officials said they saw his candidacy as a break in a long-standing unwritten agreement that the IDB, an essential lending institution for the region, be headed by a Latin American.

-Claver-Carone dismissed the idea that Europe would oppose his candidacy in an interview last week, saying he was already in touch with European leaders about future plans.
 "Do you think Europe is going to look at the majority of region which has already come out publicly in support of our candidacy and say, 'Oh, we're going to go with one country in the region versus the overwhelming majority of the region?'
-The optics of that are would be horrible," Claver-Carone said.
+The optics of that would be horrible," Claver-Carone said.
+A senior U.S. administration official told Reuters the EU was not party to the IDB as an entity, and all member states had agreed to the virtual September election.

-The IDB allows for its executive vice president to take the top job on an interim basis if the president's term ends before a new head is elected.
-The IDB and the U.S. government did not immediately respond to a request for comment on Borrell's letter.
+"Any effort by a minority of countries, let alone by non-regional countries, to hijack the election process would be an affront to the region and be challenged," the official said.
+Luis Almagro, secretary general of the Organization of American States, also pushed back in a tweet on Sunday: "The region is independent, sovereign and can maturely make its own decisions."

 ALSO READ